grame-cncm/faust/tools/benchmark/README.md

 The `-control` mode allows to check control parameters, by explicitly setting their *min* and *max* values, then running the DSP and setting all controllers (inside their range) in a random way.

 Mode 4 up to 7 also check LOAD/STORE errors, mode 7 is typically used by the Faust compiler developers to check the generated code.
+Mode 4 and 7 produce FBC (Faust Byte Code) trace as a `DumpCode-foo.txt` file, and the program memory layout as `DumpMem-fooXXX.txt` file.

 `interp-tracer [-trace <1-7>] [-control] [-output] [additional Faust options (-ftz xx)] foo.dsp`